adamyonk/adamyonk.com/src/pages/posts/2019-11-23-raspberry-pi-kiosk.md

 ---

 Some very dear friends of mine run a restaraunt called The Wheelhouse.
-They recently they opened a location in a hotel where their menu is on display on a large TV in the lobby.
+They recently opened a location in a hotel where their menu is on display on a large TV in the lobby.
 Unfortunatly the TV had been controlled by the hotel IT department and they were sometimes slow to respond to requests to change the image running on the TV, so we took matters into our own hands.